Fundamental Analysis Guides

 5 Biggest Causes of Stock Market Crashes

 The analysis shows that 66% of stock market crashes are caused by asset and equity bubbles.
-In fact, in 3 of the six crashes, ease of access to investment capital or credit was used to fuel the asset and equity bubbles.
-The unrestricted access to capital was caused by poor institutional risk management.
+In fact, in three of the six crashes, ease of access to investment capital or credit was used to fuel the asset and equity bubbles.
+Unrestricted access to capital was caused by poor institutional risk management.
 It is a cycle; low interest rates, deregulation of finance, and access to cheap capital lead to equity and asset bubbles.

-Only two stock market crashes were unrelated to bubbles: the oil market disruption by OPEC in 1973 caused a deep correction, and the SARS-COV-2 pandemic caused a massive drop in global demand and employment.
+Only two stock market crashes were unrelated to bubbles: the 1973 oil market disruption by OPEC caused a deep correction, and the SARS-COV-2 pandemic caused a massive drop in global demand and employment.

-So, if you want to be on the lookout for the next crash, watch for these five factors.
+So, if you want to be prepared for the next crash, look for these five factors.

 1. Equity & Asset Bubbles